MD5 & SHA-256 Hash Generator Free โ Text, File, Compare

 Pick Algorithm

-Choose MD5, SHA-1, SHA-256, SHA-384, or SHA-512.
+Choose MD5, SHA-1, SHA-256, SHA-384, or SHA-512 depending on your use case.

 Enter Input